 Not far from Henley is the market town of Abingdon-on-Thames.
 A popular attraction in Abingdon is the interesting Abingdon Hall Museum which is located in a historic Grade I listed 17th century building and displays an array of artefacts and relics that paint a picture of Oxfordshire’s past.

 For shopping, the only place to visit is Bicester, which is home to Bicester Village Shopping Centre in the north east of Oxfordshire.
 It is a designer outlet where savvy shoppers can indulge in designer brands at discounted prices.
 In Bicester town itself, there are a number of independent and specialist shops, with the town retaining traditions of times gone by with Friday and farmer’s markets.

 Like many of the locations in Oxfordshire, Banbury is a market town to the north of the county.
 Castle Quay is a popular shopping centre, and many also enjoy a visit to Banbury Museum.
 The museum has a plethora of collections, artefacts, and displays that tell the tale of Banbury’s history.
 Tooley’s Boatyard dates back to the 18th century and offers guided tours.

 Known by train enthusiasts, the town of Didcot is located just outside of Oxford.
 Many are drawn to the area by the Didcot Railway Centre, which includes an impressive collection of steam locomotives and historical displays.
 Furthermore, there is an active demonstration train line which allows those who visit to relive the golden age of the train.

-With the Britannia Freestones office located just 30 minutes from the city of Oxford, in Brackley, the team are well placed to help with house removals throughout Oxfordshire.
+With the Britannia Freestones office located in Brackley, the team are well placed to help with house removals throughout Oxfordshire.
 As well as a seamless moving service that is tailored to the client, Britannia Freestones also offer a range of storage options.